Show All Answers

 Placer County also participates in a statewide program for multi-jurisdictional businesses called Standard Data Record (SDR).
 The SDR system allows filing of Business Property Statements for a multitude of locations in different counties in a single standardized XML data format.

-The E-Filing program is not available after May 7th at 5:01 p.m.
-All statements filed after May 7th at 5 p.m. must be submitted by mail.
+The E-Filing program is not available after June 1st at midnight.
+All statements filed after June 1st must be submitted by mail.

 The Business Identification Number (BIN) is a unique access code that provides private and secure access to your property statement through the E-File program.
 A new BIN is issued each year and is included with the Notice and Assessor’s Request to File a Business Property Statement letter sent in January.
 Because the BIN is unique each year, the BIN you received last year will not work to grant you future access to the E-Filing program.
 If you require a new BIN, you will need to email the Assessor’s Office.